rug-oop-2024/oop-24-25-final-project-gr2/report.md

 ### Extra Requirenments

 I also implemented the page **deployment**, where the existing pipelines can be seen from a menu and selected.
 Upon selection a summary of the pipeline will be displayed.

+### Notes

+There are datasets already saved in the app, that can be used to test the functionality.